Pantelija96/jobboard/README.md

 ## Future Improvements

-Add company profiles and dashboards
+- Add company profiles and dashboards

-Implement job categories and tagging
+- Implement job categories and tagging

-Integrate search filters with Livewire or Vue

-Add admin panel for managing users and jobs
+- Add admin panel for managing users and jobs

-Improve UI design with advanced Blade layouts
+- Improve UI design with advanced Blade layouts

-Expand test coverage for controllers and policies
+- Expand test coverage for controllers and policies

 ## About the Developer